humphd/learn-travis/README.md

 * Recreate our environment per-commit, and make sure everything can be installed.
 * Lint our code, looking for any problems in what we've written.
 * Run our test suite, making sure new code doesn't break old expectations.
+* Deploy our web service to a staging server.

 Our first step will be to authenticate on https://travis-ci.org/auth using our GitHub identity, and enable Travis to build our repository.
 The process is discussed at length in https://docs.travis-ci.com/user/getting-started/.

-Next, we need to tell [TravisCI](https://travis-ci.com/) what to do with our code once it clones our repository and checksout a particular commit.
+Next, we need to tell [TravisCI](https://travis-ci.com/) what to do with our code once it clones our repository and checks out a particular commit.
 We'll define as much of our project as "source code" in our repository as possible.
-At first it might seem like it would be easier to just have lots of GUI settings in a web app to handle our configuration, tests, etc.  However, by "coding" our environment and automation settings, it makes it easier for us to version them, compare new vs. old versions, have more than one person author them (e.g., someone without full rights can still write them).
+At first it might seem like it would be easier to just have lots of GUI settings in a web app to handle our configuration, tests, etc.  However, by "coding" our environment and automation settings, it makes it easier for us to version them, compare new vs. old versions, and have more than one person author them (e.g., someone without full rights can still write them).

 [TravisCI](https://travis-ci.com/) will look for a special configuration file in our repository named `.travis.yml`.
-This is a [YAML file](https://en.wikipedia.org/wiki/YAML) with confiuration information about our environment, language, scripts, etc.  We'll be adding to it as we go.
+This is a [YAML file](https://en.wikipedia.org/wiki/YAML) with [confiuration information about our environment, language, scripts, etc](https://docs.travis-ci.com/user/customizing-the-build/).
+We'll be adding to it as we go.

 ## Dependencies

+### `npm` and `package.json`

 Our first task will be to define and install our dependencies, both those we'll need for our code, and for our environment.
 We're going to need use all of the following node modules:

 * [express](https://www.npmjs.com/package/express) to create our web service
 * [image-to-ascii](https://www.npmjs.com/package/image-to-ascii) to convert images to ASCII text
-* [redis](https://www.npmjs.com/package/redis) to create a cache
+* [redis](https://www.npmjs.com/package/redis) to cache values and increase performance
 * [jest](https://www.npmjs.com/package/jest) to write unit tests
-* [supertest](https://www.npmjs.com/package/supertest) to help us write tests against our web service.
+* [supertest](https://www.npmjs.com/package/supertest) to help us write network tests against our web service
 * [nock](https://www.npmjs.com/package/nock) to create mock (i.e., simulated) network responses in our tests from the Twitter API
 * [eslint](https://www.npmjs.com/package/eslint) to lint our code
 * [eslint-plugin-jest](https://www.npmjs.com/package/eslint-plugin-jest) to integrate our linting with our jest tests.

-In node the common way to install these dependencies is to define them in a `package.json` file, each with an associated [version number or range](https://docs.npmjs.com/getting-started/semantic-versioning):
+In node the common way to install these dependencies is to define them in a [`package.json`](https://docs.npmjs.com/files/package.json) file, each with an associated [version number or range](https://docs.npmjs.com/getting-started/semantic-versioning):

 ```
   "dependencies": {